9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 beginning a new line.
 Elsewhere, we must strictly follow the directives set out by the person using our pretty printing functions.

-Here\'s the core of our implementation
+Here's the core of our implementation

 :::: captioned-content
 ::: caption